GSA/USSM/_pages/progress/testing.md

              <!--- insert the sources -->

              <A HREF="/public-comment-open-for-fy25-annual-update-to-mission-support-data-and-business-standards/" STYLE="display: inline;">Baseline Technology</A>
 In November 2024, information technology and cybersecurity baseline capabilities for shared and centralized services were published by GSA through a process that included agency partners and industry (through public comment).
-The capability set is first being <A HREF="" style="display: inline !important;">used by the department</A> by the Department of Treasury and GSA to identify commercial cloud and Software as a Service financial management technologies used to manage plan, manage, and report on agency spending.
+The capability set is first being <A HREF="">used by the department</A> by the Department of Treasury and GSA to identify commercial cloud and Software as a Service financial management technologies used to manage plan, manage, and report on agency spending.
 This capability-standard will be promoted for use across all management functions in the portfolio.
 <BR>

              <P></P>